baekspace206/asset_manager/README.md

 - CORS is configured to allow requests from the frontend
 - JWT tokens are stored in localStorage
 - Database synchronization is enabled in development mode
-- All passwords are hashed using bcrypt
+- All passwords are hashed using bcrypt# asset_manager